manuelbieh/react-book/introduction/off-to-the-deep-end.md

 # Into the deep end

-We've just talked about the "what", "when" and "where" but we haven't yet talked about the "how".
+We have just talked about the "what", "when" and "where" but we have not yet talked about the "how".
 Let's write our first **React component.** In order to display our component in the browser, we need to not only install **React** but also **ReactDOM**, a package that enables us to mount our application in the browser — put simply: to use it in the browser.

 Let's have a look at a very minimalist setup to get started with React: